gabrieldain/mwc-actionstep-enhancements/README.md

 ### Usage
 1. Install the script in your UserScript manager.
-2. Navigate to a matter page in ActionStep.
+2. Navigate to a matter page in Actionstep.
 3. Use the provided buttons and observe the enhancements.

 ### Configuration